RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/first_proof.md

 The oracle is implemented as a left-or-right oracle.
 That means that the oracle receives two plaintexts in each query made by the adversary and always encrypts the left plaintext or always encrypts the right plaintext depending on the value of _b_.

 > talk about replication (foreach i <= qEnc do)
-> param qEnc. definded at top of file
+> param qEnc. definded at top of file  (no real number)
 > if branches cannot be merged

 ![Could not load image.](img/FirstProof_Params.png)